tidwall/gjson/README.md

 ## Get multiple values at once

-The `GetMany` function can be used to get multiple values at the same time, and is optimized to scan over a JSON payload once.
+The `GetMany` function can be used to get multiple values at the same time.

 ```go
 results := gjson.GetMany(json, "name.first", "name.last", "age")